 2.5.
 Dyadic cubes in "finite-dimensional" metric spaces.
 We shall need access to a certain decomposition of an arbitrary Carnot group into a system of "dyadic cubes", where cubes of the same "side length" are pairwise disjoint.
-In the harmonic analysis literature, such systems are often called Christ or Christ-David cubes after constructions by David [27] and Christ [24] (see e.g. [37]), but similar decompositions in a metric space were given earlier by Larman [42].
-Here we quote (a special case of) a recent streamlined construction of cubes by Käenmäki, Rajala, and Suomala [40], which can be carried out in any metric space which is "finite-dimensional" in the weak sense that every ball B is totally bounded, i.e. for every r > 0, B can be covered by a finite number of balls of radius r.
-For simplicity, we record the KRS construction with the scaling parameter 1/2; see [40] for the general case, which allows for any scaling parameter between 0 and 1.
+In the harmonic analysis literature, such systems are often called Christ or Christ-David cubes after constructions by David [27] and Christ [24] (see e.g. [38]), but similar decompositions in a metric space were given earlier by Larman [43].
+Here we quote (a special case of) a recent streamlined construction of cubes by Käenmäki, Rajala, and Suomala [41], which can be carried out in any metric space which is "finite-dimensional" in the weak sense that every ball B is totally bounded.
+For simplicity, we record the KRS construction with the scaling parameter 1/2; see [41] for the general case, which allows for any scaling parameter between 0 and 1.